SherlockPsy/Life/04_CONTRACT_AGENT.md

 ---

+### 3. Bounded Rereading

+The Agent does not reread its entire Private Ledger.

+Instead:
+- a small recent sequence may be included
+- older entries may be retrieved mechanically for relevance

+This retrieval:
+- performs no summarization
+- performs no ranking by importance
+- asserts no correctness

+Absence of private memory is meaningful.
+The system does not compensate.

+---

-### 3. Volitional Writing
+### 4. Volitional Writing

 Writing to the Private Ledger:
 - is optional
-- occurs only if authored by the Agent
+- is authored by the Agent
+- is not automatic
 - is not required per invocation

-No automatic syncing exists between inference and ledger.

 If the Agent does not write, nothing persists.